Skip to content

 The Delivery Commitment

-Delivered within 10 business days of document receipt or 20% automatic refund.
+Delivered within 10 business days of document receipt, or 20% automatic refund.
 Past 15 business days: full refund.
-Your case moves on a schedule.
-So do we.
+The commitment is a floor on rigor, not a speed promise.